Finding vegetarian food when you’re away from home

 “The Seychelles’ top score is driven by its high number of vegetarian-friendly restaurants in relation to its small population, alongside its low annual meat consumption,” says Oliver’s Travels.
 “In the Seychelles the only 35.6kg of meat per capita is consumed annually.
 To put that into context, the USA consumes a massive 120.2kg per capita of meat annually.”

-From South America to South East Asia
+Vegetarian food in South America and South East Asia

 The beautiful South American nation of Peru (above) boosts a plethora of veggie-friendly favourites.
 Papa a la huancaina (boiled potato with creamy yellow sauce) is found everywhere, deriving its punchy flavour and colour from the yellow aji pepper.
 La causa is a kind of casserole that layers together potato and aubergines, two vegetables available in droves at any Peruvian market you happen to chance across.
 Choclo – Peruvian corn – is a staple ingredient, and can be found in anything from chupes (thick Andean soups) to boiled versions that are served with queso serrano (Andean cheese) or chilli pepper sauce.